 The utility of absolute encoders varies from brand to brand.
 Some manufacturers make very limited use of encoders and use relative (not absolute) encoders to provide a potential benefit to tracking and nothing else.
-The benefits inherent to the Mach2GTO with its premium dual on-axis absolute encoders include:
+The benefits inherent to the 1600GTO with its premium dual on-axis absolute encoders include:

-- The mount always knows where it is pointed regardless of power loss, movement of the axes when the power is off, bumping the mount or wind movement. - Homing positions can be set to whatever orientation a user wants, without limitation. - No re-homing is required for remote locations should there be a power loss. - Periodic error is fully corrected.
+- The mount always knows where it is pointed regardless of power loss, bumping the mount or wind movement as long as the clutches remain engaged. - Homing positions can be set to whatever orientation a user wants, without limitation when using APCC. - No re-homing is required for remote locations should there be a power loss. - Periodic error is fully corrected.
 No need for occasional PE measurement curves. - Zero backlash in Dec. axis for precision guiding.

-- Dual-axis absolute encoders allow for variable tracking that automatically adjusts for refraction parameters. - Very accurate pointing makes it easy to find very faint objects. - Very precise tracking such that unguided imaging may be accomplished with an appropriate optical/imaging setup. - Very precise guiding, if needed, with instant response in both axes.
+- Dual-axis absolute encoders allow for variable tracking that automatically adjusts for refraction parameters when using APCC and there is a King rate in the Keypad. - Very accurate pointing makes it easy to find very faint objects when using APCC or Keypad modeling. - Very precise tracking such that unguided imaging may be accomplished with an appropriate optical/imaging setup using APCC or Keypad modeling.. - Very precise guiding, if needed, with instant response in both axes.
 Guiding is only needed to correct for optical/ imaging train issues, not mount issues. - The dual-axis encoders enable the mount axes to accurately respond to your guider software commands down to the 1/10 arc sec level.
-There is no periodic error to fight; there is no Dec backlash delay to overcome. - Corrects for polar misalignment and repeatable mechanical flexure. - Very precise dual-axis tracking is very important for high-precision tracking on objects like comets, asteroids, and artificial satellites, where the mount uses a "self-guiding" function based on orbital elements. - Although absolute encoders cannot anticipate wind, they can react to it after the fact.
+There is no periodic error to fight; there is no Dec backlash delay to overcome. - Corrects for polar misalignment and repeatable mechanical flexure when using APCC or Keypad modeling. - Very precise dual-axis tracking is very important for high-precision tracking on objects like comets, asteroids, and artificial satellites, where the mount uses a "self-guiding" function based on orbital elements. - Although absolute encoders cannot anticipate wind, they can react to it after the fact.
 So, you will have excursions but the axis being affected will recover much faster when the encoders are on.
 The best strategy is to set your mount low to the ground without extending the tripod legs.
 Large telescope tubes catch more wind then skinny ones.
 Same with short scopes versus long ones.